Should I Get A Cat?

 Don’t Declaw Your Cat

-Speaking of scratching posts, we need to have a quick chat about declawing.
-I’ll be honest when I tell you that scratching is one of the easiest behaviors for me to solve.
-I can easily take care of it in a Zoomies session in most cases.
+Speaking of scratching posts, we need to have a quick chat about declawing cats.
+Destructive scratching is one of the easiest behaviors for me to solve when I work with clients on it.
 I love when people hire me to help them get their cat to stop scratching the furniture!

 It’s really frustrating to see that cats are still declawed when it’s completely unnecessary unless there’s a medical reason diagnosed by a veterinarian.
 And yes, that includes declawing being unnecessary for human medical reasons as the CDC recommends against declawing cats.